In

 Apple offers its frugal

-Reminder application, so lately, I have used the task database of my favorite
+Reminder application, so I have lately been using the task database in my favorite Pocket Informant, which I keep synchronized across my iOS devices using

 Toodledo.
-Luckily things have moved.
+Luckily, things have moved.
 Two months ago,

 Pocket Informant incorporated iOS

 Reminder into their platform in a significant update.
 Tasks are now accessible and editable in PI and synchronized in the cloud.
-The only thing still needing to be added, and I like to see, is the fusion of iOS
+The only thing still needing to be added, and I would like to see, is the fusion of iOS

 Notes with the notes in